sdpalley/docs.erisindustries.com/tutorials/solidity/solidity-1.md

 ## Deploying and removing contracts

 The `HelloSystem` contract can be deployed as-is without any problems, but once it's been deployed it will remain on the chain for good.
 We need a way to remove it.
 In Solidity, the command for removing (or suiciding) a contract is this: `suicide(addr)`.
+Alternatively, a user could use the keyword `selfdestruct`.
 The argument here is the address to which any remaining funds should be sent.
 In order to expose this functionality, we need to put it inside a (implicitly public) function.
 This is what a suicide function could look like in `HelloSystem`:

 ```javascript
 contract HelloSystem {